Professionalization

-Professionalization may a bittersweet pill to swallow for some.
-But I hope you will welcome it!
+Professionalization may a bittersweet pill to swallow for some - but I hope you will welcome it!

 Artists and students (some of them) may prefer a more casual approach to everything, including business.